ecancer/ecancer.github.io/docs/index.md

 (cycling through the pages) to obtain all pages for each of the resource types.
 2. Form your full index from these results.
-3. Use the `updateDate` filters regularly (each day as a minimum) to keep the indexes up-to-date for new or updated resource since the initial index was created.
+3. Use the `updateDate` filters regularly (each day as a minimum) to keep the indexes up-to-date for new or updated resources since the initial index was created.